amitganon/Software-Engineering-Computer-Science/README.md

 project 2 (part 1+2) :The project contains functions on the following topics

-Arrays, functions and the problem of Satisfiability (SAT), solution for 'Travelling Salesman Problem'.
+Arrays, functions and the problem of Satisfiability (SAT,CNF), solution for 'Travelling Salesman Problem'.